chris-short/devopsish.com/content/post/099/index.md

 [Why Is Securing Kubernetes so Difficult?](https://blog.giantswarm.io/why-is-securing-kubernetes-so-difficult/): The first of a series of articles Giant Swarm is rolling out on Kubernetes security

-[Atlassian’s overhaul of Jira is complete, with a more user-friendly interface for the cloud-native era](https://www.geekwire.com/2018/atlassians-overhaul-jira-complete-user-friendly-interface-cloud-native-era/): Anyone using it yet?
+[Atlassian's overhaul of Jira is complete, with a more user-friendly interface for the cloud-native era](https://www.geekwire.com/2018/atlassians-overhaul-jira-complete-user-friendly-interface-cloud-native-era/): Anyone using it yet?

 [gRPC-Web is going GA](https://www.cncf.io/blog/2018/10/24/grpc-web-is-going-ga/)